Digital Transformation In Healthcare (+Use Cases, Benefits, Trends)

 One example of blockchain technology being used in healthcare is Blockpharma.
 Blockpharma is a blockchain platform that focuses on drug traceability and anti-counterfeiting efforts.
 It enables consumers to verify the authenticity of medications using a smartphone app and provides real-time data on drug provenance, expiration dates, and supply chain transactions.

 SAP Pharma Blockchain is a similar example.
-SAP, a software company, has developed a blockchain solution specifically for the pharmaceutical industry.
+A software company SAP has developed a blockchain solution specifically for the pharmaceutical industry.
 SAP Pharma Blockchain enables end-to-end traceability, serialization, and authentication of pharmaceutical products, helping combat counterfeiting and ensure the safety and quality of drugs.

 7. Healthcare chatbots

-Healthcare chatbots are software applications that use artificial intelligence (AI) and natural language processing (NLP) to interact with users in a conversational manner, simulating human-like conversations.
+Healthcare chatbots are software applications that use artificial intelligence (AI) and natural language processing (NLP) to interact with users conversationally, simulating human-like conversations.
 They are designed to provide healthcare information, answer questions, assist in symptom assessment, offer basic diagnosis, provide medication reminders, and offer general support and guidance to users.

-Healthcare chatbots have some really interesting and useful use cases.
 Partners HealthCare created a chatbot to screen potential patients.
-The bot asks a series of questions and then recommends that a patient be tested for COVID-19 or suggests next steps they should take.
+The bot asks a series of questions and then recommends that a patient be tested for COVID-19 or suggests their next steps.
 The bot reduces the number of people waiting for COVID-19 screening and lowers the workload for hospital staff.

 8. Smart wearables

-Smart wearables are playing a significant role in digitally transforming healthcare by providing individuals with real-time health monitoring, improving patient care, and enabling remote healthcare services.
-Smart wearables equipped with sensors can monitor vital signs, such as heart rate, blood pressure, and blood glucose levels.
+Smart wearables with sensors can monitor vital signs like heart rate, blood pressure, and blood glucose levels.
 This allows healthcare providers to remotely monitor patients’ health conditions and provide timely interventions, reducing the need for frequent hospital visits.

 9. Virtual reality for patient treatment

-Research suggests that the global virtual and augmented reality in healthcare will reach $5.1 billion by 2025.
-VR is profoundly changing the way patients get treated.
+Research suggests that the global market for virtual and augmented reality in healthcare will reach $5.1 billion by 2025.
+VR is profoundly changing the way patients are treated.
 It’s a safer and more efficient alternative to drugs.
-It finds application in the treatment of chronic pain, post-traumatic stress, anxiety, and stroke.
+It is used to treat chronic pain, post-traumatic stress, anxiety, and stroke.

 10. Big data